freewind-demos/java-spring-boot-send-binary-for-downloading-demo/README.md

 Spring Boot Send Binary For Downloading Demo
 ============================================

-Run `HelloController` in your IDE, or:
+Run `DemoApplication` in your IDE, or:

 ```
 ./mvnw package